pandelislag/form/README.md

 - Media Queries
 ### What I learned

-This project helpS me improve my coding skills.
+This project helps me improve my coding skills.
 I learn how to search some basic information about html, css and media queries.
 I also tried to practise the technology of flexbox and see how useful this tool is.

 ### Continued development

-In future projects i would like to learn more consepts about vannilla Js, React and try out new techniques.
-Also i want to try learn some css libraries.
+In future projects i would like to learn more consepts such as vannilla Js, React and try out new techniques.

 ### Useful resources